No easy answers for Trump, 'dreamers' he would deport :: WRAL.com

 Morales is studying chemistry and wants to be a pharmacist.

-Trump has called the decision one of his toughest, and his administration has continued to process applications and renew DACA work permits.
+Trump has called the decision one of his toughest, and there is passion on both sides.

-Please sign in with your WRAL.com account to comment on this story.
-You also will need a Facebook account to comment.
+At least nine state attorneys general say the program is unconstitutional and that ending it would restore law and order.

+Viviana Mateo, 18, points out that the United States has a vested interest in her success.
+She is a high school senior who came to the U.S. at 3 months old.